PotatoShapedWhale/docs/docs/leo/information/fto.md

 ## Application & Review

-A recruit will submit an application [here](https://docs.kcdojrp.com/docs/leo/apply#application-process), Upon submission of the application a ticket will be opened in the Discord server with the application.
+A recruit will submit an application [here](https://docs.kcdojrp.com/docs/leo/apply#application-process).
+Upon submission of the application, a ticket will be opened in the Discord server with the application.
 We will review the applicant application in the private thread attached.

-Once reviewed and accepted, We will move forward with the FTO process.
+Once reviewed and accepted, we will move forward with the FTO process.

 ## Discord Roles

-Upon acceptance before training we will grant the department specific role along with the department recruit role to the member.
+Upon acceptance, before training we will grant the department-specific role along with the department recruit role to the member.
 This will grant the recruit all the permissions in the CAD and in-game.

-Then post in the [#roster-updates](https://discord.com/channels/1132847710282727565/1270093499110395944) the updated positions!
+After this, make a post in the [#roster-updates](https://discord.com/channels/1132847710282727565/1270093499110395944) of the updated positions!

 ## CAD Registration